How to Apply for Aid

 - Records of child support paid

 - Records of taxable earnings from Federal Work-Study or other need-based work programs

 - Records of student grants, scholarships, and fellowship aid, including AmeriCorps awards that were included in your (or your parents’) AGI

 - Current stocks, bonds, and other investment records

 - Current bank statements

 Dependent students should have all the records listed above from their parents, except for their drivers licenses.

 You may still submit your FAFSA if you do not have all of the information required, but your FAFSA must be complete prior to you being awarded any financial aid package.
 Additionally, you may be required to provide the Financial Aid Office a copy of such documents.
 (See “Verification.”)

-If you have completed steps one and two, you have applied for a PIN and have gathered a number of documents that will help you complete the FAFSA.
+If you have completed steps one and two, you have applied for an FSA ID and have gathered a number of documents that will help you complete the FAFSA.
 Remember, completing and submitting a FAFSA is FREE!
-In fact, charging students and/or parents a fee for completing and/or submitting the FAFSA is prohibited by law.
+In fact, charging applicants a fee for completing and/or submitting the FAFSA is prohibited by law.

 Click on the link to complete the online FAFSA.